cuiyongbo/ProgrammingPearls/tensorflow-note/knowledge_base/ml_quick_quiz_02.md

 - **Eager execution:** TensorFlow 2.x supports eager execution by default, which allows operations to be evaluated immediately without building graphs.
 This makes the framework more intuitive and easier to debug.
 - **Scalability:** TensorFlow can scale across multiple CPUs and GPUs, making it suitable for a range of devices from mobile phones to large-scale distributed systems.
 - **Flexibility:** TensorFlow supports a wide array of algorithms and can be used for various tasks beyond deep learning, such as reinforcement learning and natural language processing.
-- **TensorFlow Serving:** A system for serving machine learning models that is designed for production environments and supports model versioning for easy rollback and canarying new models.
+- **TensorFlow Serving:** A system for serving machine learning models that is designed for production environments and supports model versioning for easy rollback and canarying new models(A/B testing).
 - **TensorFlow Lite:** A lightweight solution for deploying models on mobile and IoT devices.
 - **TensorFlow.js:** A library for training and deploying models in the browser and on Node.js.
 - **TensorBoard:** A visualization tool for understanding, debugging, and optimizing TensorFlow programs.